Enys family of Enys in Cornwall: John Davies Enys

-John Enys was the son of John Samuel Enys and Catherine Gilbert.

-He was educated at Harrow School.
+John Enys was the son of John Samuel Enys and Catherine Gilbert and was educated at Harrow School.
 In the 1850s he attended lectures at the Geological Society of London, took walking tours in Britain and carefully recorded discoveries of ferns, wild-flowers and shells, establishing a pattern of life as an inveterate collector and keen amateur naturalist.

-He settled in South Island, New Zealand, at Castle Hill, where he raised sheep and studied the local fauna, flora and geology.
-His brother, Charles joined him.
+He settled on South Island, New Zealand, at Castle Hill, where he raised sheep and studied the local fauna, flora and geology.
+He was joined by his brother, Charles.